Caching

 Section titled “Overview”PlanAI offers two main caching approaches:

-- CachedLLMTaskWorker: Specialized caching for LLM operations
+- CachedLLMTaskWorker: Caching for LLM operations

 Both use the diskcache